Jakkarin-Promsee/hessian-optimizer-comparison/README.md

 ---

-# 3. Working Principles of the Hessian in Deep Learning
+# 2. Components and Fundamental Properties of the Hessian

-## 3.1 Dimensions and Interpretation of the Hessian
+## 2.1 Dimensions and Interpretation of the Hessian

 - **Gradient (First-order derivative):** $\nabla L(\theta) \in \mathbb{R}^n$ ,Describes the slope of $L$